BuildItNow/BIN-SPA-HELLO/README.md

 A template project for bin framework.
 This project describes how to develop a mobile SPA with **BIN**, and how to use some base components.
 Use `$ bitnow-init name` to generate your own project with this template.

 ## Description
 This project is a simple mobile SPA demo developed with **BIN** framework.
-The structure is simple.<br/>
+The structure is simple.
-Each app has a single `Application` instance defined in *client/applicatoin*, app can customize the `init` and `run` work in it.<br/>
+Each app has a single `Application` instance defined in *client/applicatoin*, app can customize the `init` and `run` work in it.
 Each view consists of two files: *html* describes the UI structure and appearence, *js* describes the logic of business.
 So no new concepts, just do as before.
-And if you have developed the traditional GUI application like Qt, IOS or Android, you will find it's very similar.<br/>
+And if you have developed the traditional GUI application like Qt, IOS or Android, you will find it's very similar.
-Always follow **KISS** principle.
+Alwayse follow KISS principle.
 Easy but Powerful.

 ### Contents information
 * *client* : application source code